P.E., Ph.D. Mechanical Engineering, CFEI and CVFI

 Served as lead analyst and technical manager in an Electric Power Research Institute (EPRI) research project.
 Responsible for the development and demonstration of a methodology for applying probabilistic risk assessment techniques to resolve technical specification problems.

-Developed a scheme to use plant-specific risk assessments to estimate the safety significance of proposed plant improvements, which served as one input for an Integrated Living Schedule Program (ILSP) used by Philadelphia Electric to prioritize for resource allocation.
+Developed a scheme to use plant-specific risk assessments to estimate the safety significance of proposed plant improvements, which served as one input for an Integrated Living Schedule Program (ILSP) used by Philadelphia Electric to prioritize projects for resource allocation.